 A shared sense of belonging.

-Andrew is the program development lead for Together Project.
-Prior to moving to Toronto in 2016, Andrew spent six years designing and implementing community development initiatives across three continents with organizations such as the Aga Khan Development Network in East Africa.
-Andrew is a co-founder of Together Project and directs Together Project’s Welcome Group program across Ontario.

-## B

-A shared sense of belonging.

 Andrew is the programs lead for Together Project.
 Prior to moving to Toronto, Andrew spent six years designing, implementing, and assessing community development initiatives in three continents.
 Since co-founding Together Project, he has been developing and directing its flagship Welcome Group Program, as well as working to measure and improve the initiative’s impact.